Linux123123/JSPteroAPI/README.md

 # Documentation

-All the functions in https://docs.nodeactyl.xyz/ should work.
+Most of the functions in https://docs.nodeactyl.xyz/ should work.

 # Versions